ikmartin/ikmartin.github.io/index.md

 ~~~<br>~~~

 **More words:** I'm passionate about trying to become passionate about running, I could become passionate about trad climbing/canyoneering/backpacking if Austin had more crags/canyons/public land and I'm currently *actually* passionate about [Nairn's biscuits](https://nairns.com/wellbeing/gluten-free) and [Strong Towns](https://www.strongtowns.org/about).
-Consistent access to gluten-free biscuits and walkable streets is, if not a necessary condition for high life satisfaction, at least a sufficient one.
+Consistent access to gluten-free biscuits and walkable streets is, if not a necessary condition for life satisfaction, at least a sufficient one.

 The styling of this site is modified from [Ploum](https://ploum.net).
 The Julia package [Franklin](https://franklinjl.org/) lets me write in Markdown and LaTeX without *too* much faff.